-A beautiful Eucharistic rosary designed by the Vatican rosary makers will be sent out to all those who give a donation of \$15.00 or more to support this cause and tick below. but the labourers are few".
+A beautiful Eucharistic rosary designed by the Vatican rosary makers will be sent out to all those who give a donation of \$15.00 or more to support this cause and tick the bo

 The centre piece of the Eucharistic rosary, designed by the Vatican Rosary Makers, features the hands of the priest during the Consecration, with the reverse side beautifully depicting the Merciful Jesus by Sr Faustina Kowalska.
-The crucified Christ on the grapevine takes inspiration from the Gospel story where Christ says "The harvest is plentiful, enclose \$ to support the training of f future priests
+The crucified Christ on the grapevine takes inspiration from the Gospel story where Christ says "The harvest is plentiful, but the Jabourers are few." out the labourers are few"